asHauptmann/asHauptmann.github.io/_pages/about.md

 <b>Learned Reconstruction Methods With Convergence Guarantees: A survey of concepts and applications</b><br>
 In our new survey paper published in the IEEE Signal Processing Magazine, we discuss learned image reconstruction methods that come with convergence guarantees.
-Helping us to understand these methods theoretically and challenging the the notion that learned approaches are pure black-boxes:
+Helping us to understand these methods theoretically and challenging the notion that learned approaches are pure black-boxes:
 <u><a href="{{"https://ieeexplore.ieee.org/document/10004773"}}">(link)</a>.</u>